 2) Analyze the Competitive Environment

 Scan the competitive landscape to determine how easily you can enter the market.
 How is the market segment being served today?
 What kind of programs are already in the space?
 What other MGAs serve this market?
-To continue making a viable case for your program, you need to ensure there’s enough space for your solution.
-Ideally, you want to compete against an old school company that can’t rapidly adjust.
+To continue making a viable case for your program, you need to ensure there’s enough space for your policy solution.
+Ideally, you want to compete against an old school insurance company that can’t rapidly adjust.

 3) Profile the Industry’s Characteristics